Kreativ Auto

 • The noise pattern itself is not very different between the 2.0 and 1.5T gas cars.
 The bigger fitment difference is trim and body-style hardware, not engine choice.

-• Hybrid-specific fitment is outside the scope of this page.
+• Hybrid-specific fitment is outside this fitment scope.

 Related best-parts guides